 Learning how to communicate with parents or stepparents can be a bumpy road.
 There can be a lot of “he said/she said” and games of telephone that happen between visits.
 Unfortunately, children often bear the stress of being a messenger, which is a lot of pressure and causes significant stress.
 Establishing designated communication methods, learning how and when to communicate are one of the many things you will discuss during blended family mediation.

-If you or your former spouse has remarried and you are interested in blended family mediation, contact the San Diego Family Mediation Center today.
+If you or your former spouse has remarried and you are interested in blended family mediation, contact the West Coast Family Mediation Center today.
 Call (858) 736-2411 to schedule your consultation.